 You’ve begun planning your Costa Rica fishing vacation but you aren’t sure where to go.
 Which beach town, which marina, or even which coast!
 These are all critical questions to ask when planning a fishing vacation to Costa Rica as the weather, fishing seasons, and even available species varies greatly from one region to the next and certainly from one ocean to the other.
 Simply put, the question of ‘Where is the best fishing in Costa Rica?‘ isn’t always an easy answer.
-This Costa Rica fishing guide will help answer the common question anglers have regarding where to fish in Costa Rica: Pacific vs Caribbean.
+This Costa Rica fishing guide will help answer the common question anglers have regarding where is the best fishing in Costa Rica?

 Fishing on Costa Rica’s Pacific Coast

 When people in the fishing world refer to Costa Rica as the “billfish capital of the world” they are referring to the phenomenal marlin and sailfish action found on our Pacific Coast.
 World famous hot spots like the Los Sueños Resort & Marina and the Marina Pez Vela in Quepos are home to some of the best captains and fishing boats in Central America, not to mention major international billfish tournaments.
 It doesn’t end there however as prolific sport fishing can be enjoyed from the northern Pacific region of Guanacaste in places like Tamarindo, Flamingo, and the Gulf of Papagayo all the way to the exotic Osa Peninsula in the south Pacific where you’ll find Golfito and Drake Bay.
 While offshore fishing for triple-digit sized billfish may dominate magazine covers and advertisements, it goes without saying that the mighty roosterfish is one of the most targeted and asked about species by our anglers.
 So the majority of the time when people ask ‘where to fish in Costa Rica: Pacific vs Caribbean?‘ the answer is the Pacific due to predictable weather patterns and sea conditions, modern marinas, fantastic beach towns and hotels to choose from, and of course amazing inshore and offshore fishing.

 Weather on Costa Rica’s Pacific Coast